Equality and diversity

 Protected characteristic: disability

-An individual has a disability if they have a physical or mental impairment which has a long term and substantial adverse effect on their ability to carry out normal day-to-day activities.
+An individual has a disability if they have a physical or mental impairment which has a long-term and substantial adverse effect on their ability to carry out normal day-to-day activities.
 Physical or mental impairment includes sensory impairments such as those affecting sight or hearing.

-Using the widest definition there are more than 11 million disabled people in the UK, that’s more than one in five of the adult population and one in 20 children.
+Using the widest definition, there are more than 11 million disabled people in the UK, that’s more than one in five of the adult population and one in 20 children.
 80% of people experience a year of being disabled at some point in their lives and 66% of disabled people develop impairments during working age.
 The majority of disabled people have impairments that are not easily visible.
-In the 2011 census findings 15,465 (6.1%) residents in Central Bedfordshire indicated that day-to-day activities were limited a lot and 21,142 (8.3%) residents indicated that day-to-day activities were limited a little.
+In the 2011 census findings, 15,465 (6.1%) residents in Central Bedfordshire indicated that day-to-day activities were limited a lot, and 21,142 (8.3%) residents indicated that day-to-day activities were limited a little.

 Protected characteristic: gender reassignment

-People who are proposing to undergo, are undergoing or have undergone a process (or part of a process) to reassign their sex by changing physiological or other attributes of sex are protected from discrimination.
+People who are proposing to undergo, are undergoing, or have undergone a process (or part of a process) to reassign their sex by changing physiological or other attributes of sex are protected from discrimination.

 The 2011 Census did not include a specific question in respect of gender reassignment.
 It is estimated from national research that 1 in 10,000 people experience the recognised medical condition known as gender dysphoria, generally referred to as being transgender or transsexual.
-In any school of 1,000 pupils there are likely to be six who will identify as transgender.
+In any school of 1,000 pupils, there are likely to be six who will identify as transgender.

 Protected characteristic: marriage and civil partnership

-In 2011 52.5% of the Central Bedfordshire population (aged 16 or over) were married and 0.1% had entered into a civil partnership.
-29.2% of the population were single, 11.9% were separated / divorced and 6.3% were widowed.
+In 2011, 52.5% of the Central Bedfordshire population (aged 16 or over) were married and 0.1% had entered into a civil partnership.
+29.2% of the population were single, 11.9% were separated or divorced, and 6.3% were widowed.

 Protected characteristic: pregnancy and maternity